For faster blanching, cut beets in half. When selecting beets at the market, choose ones that are similar in size and no bigger than a tennis ball.

 - 10 basil leaves – cut into ribbons

 - 1/8 C finely diced red onion or shallot

 - In a medium put, cover halved beets with water and boil until just tender, about 20-30 minutes.

-- In the meantime, slice baguette into ½ inch slices at a diagonal.
-Brush both sides with olive oil and place on a sheet pan in a 400 F oven for 15 minutes, or until crisp.
+- In the meantime, slice baguette into 1/2 inch slices at a diagonal.
+Brush both sides with olive oil, sprinkle with a little salt and place on a sheet pan in a 400 F oven for 15-20 minutes, or until very crisp.
 Set aside.

 - When beets are fork tender, drain pot, refill with cold water and slip skins off the cooked beets under running cold water using your hands.
-Dice into small ⅓ inch cubes and place in medium bowl.
+Dice into very small 1/3 inch cubes and place in medium bowl.